aashka-trivedi/cryptocurrency-and-public-sentiment/README.md

 ## Analysis

 1. Granger Causality Analysis: first, we analyse whether Google Trends, Twitter Sentiment or Reddit Sentiment Granger Cause the differences in bitcoin prices.
 This analysis is done in `GrangerCausality.ipynb`.
+2. Classification Model: we attempt to train a classifier to use twitter sentiment scores, reddit sentiment scores, and google trend scores to predict the category of change (highly negative to higlhly positive) of bitcoin prices.
+Experiments with different models are in `BitcoinPriceModel.ipynb`.

 ## Major Findings